 - Sexual problems

 - Hair loss

 - Metal allergies

-We are currently reviewing cases where clients have suffered injuries and complications from receiving the Essue Birth Control device.
+We are no longer reviewing or accepting cases where clients have suffered injuries and complications from receiving the Essue Birth Control device.

 The Inferior Vena Cava (IVC) is a large vein in the body that carries deoxygenated blood to the heart.
 IVC filters are devices that are implanted in the Inferior Vena Cava of patients at risk for a blockage in their lungs.
 These devices are designed to prevent blood clots from traveling to the lungs.